NetBrainAPI/NetBrain-REST-API-V8.02/REST APIs Documentation/Change Management Scheduled Task REST API Design/Update Change Management Scheduled Task API.md

 # Change Management Scheduled Task REST API Design

-GET /V1/CMDB/CM/Tasks/ScheduledTask
+PUT /V1/CMDB/CM/Tasks/ScheduledTask
 -----------------------------------

-Call this API to get a Scheduled Task (ST) of an APPROVED Network Change (NC).
+Call this API to update a Scheduled Task (ST) of an APPROVED Network Change (NC).

 Note:

--   ST can only be added to APPROVED NC, so that unapproved NC doesn’t have an ST. Return NC status and error message in response.
+-   Use PUT method to update an ST that is on “Waiting” status.

+-   If an ST is on “Running” or “Executed” status, update request is not allowed.

 -   Follow NetBrain system user privileges

 Detail Information
 ------------------

->Title: Change Management Scheduled Task API
+> Title: Change Management Scheduled Task API

->Version: 09/30/2019
+> Version: 09/30/2019

->API Server URL: http(s)://IP Address of NetBrain Web API Server/ServicesAPI/API/V1/CMDB/CM/Tasks/ScheduledTask/
+> API Server URL: http(s)://IP Address of NetBrain Web API Server/ServicesAPI/API/V1/CMDB/CM/Tasks/ScheduledTask/\<runbook_id/ticket_id\>

->Authentication:
+> Authentication:

 | **Type**              | **In**  | **Name**             |
 |-----------------------|---------|----------------------|